 Whittier College (the "College") is a community of students, faculty, staff, and administrators dedicated to teaching, learning, service, and scholarship.
-The College encourages intellectual exploration in the context of a supportive and respectful community in which students, faculty, staff, and administrators can pursue their education and work free from harassment, coercion, intimidation, and exploitation.
-To accomplish this goal, the College will not tolerate Sexual Misconduct (as defined below).
+The College encourages intellectual exploration in the context of a supportive community in which students, faculty, staff, and administrators can pursue their education and work free from harassment, coercion, intimidation, and exploitation.
+To accomplish this goal, the College is committed to providing an educational and employment setting that is respectful and will not tolerate sexual misconduct (as defined below).